angelxmoreno/app/README.md

         b. config/.env.default
     3. Moved .env.default to root
     4. Removed files from .gitignore ( config/app is now commitable )
+    5. Created App\Console\CustomInstaller to generate:
+        a. .env file if not found
+        b.
+Security.Salt in .env
+        c.
+App Name in .env
+    6. Created ENV_FILE constant

 ## Configuration